cornwallis105/domestication-mod/README.md

 Leader traits to represent a floret - small bonus and malus so this doesn't get too OP
 Events!

+Done list:
-Bee portrait credit to Hirvia, Alexthe666 & ⑧ ҠƗ₱ɗєҠƗ₱.ᵉˣᵉ [⇄]
+Bee sprites for Beeple - Bee portrait credit to Hirvia, Alexthe666 & ⑧ ҠƗ₱ɗєҠƗ₱.ᵉˣᵉ [⇄]